karimra/gnmic/docs/cmd/generate.md

 ### Persistent Flags

-#### file

-A path to a YANG file or a directory with YANG files which `gnmic` will use to generate paths or JSON/YAML objects.

-Multiple `--file` flags can be supplied.

-#### dir

-A path to a directory which `gnmic` would recursively traverse in search for the additional YANG files which may be required by YANG files specified with `--file` to build the YANG tree.

-Can also point to a single YANG file instead of a directory.

-Multiple `--dir` flags can be supplied.

-#### exclude

-The `--exclude` flag specifies the YANG module __names__ to be excluded from the path generation when YANG modules names clash.

-Can also be a regular expression.

-Multiple `--exclude` flags can be supplied.

 #### output

 The `--output` flag specifies the file to which the generated output will be written, defaults to `stdout`